rememberlenny/robinhood-ruby/README.md

-# Robinhood

 [![Coverage Status](https://coveralls.io/repos/github/rememberlenny/robinhood-ruby/badge.svg?branch=master)](https://coveralls.io/github/rememberlenny/robinhood-ruby?branch=master)

+# robinhood-ruby

-RubyGem Framework to make trades with the private Robinhood API.
+A module to make trades with the private Robinhood API.
 Using this API is not encouraged, since it's not officially available and it has been reverse engineered.
 See [@Sanko's](https://github.com/Sanko) [Unofficial Documentation](https://github.com/sanko/Robinhood) for more information.

 FYI [Robinhood's Terms and Conditions](https://brokerage-static.s3.amazonaws.com/assets/robinhood/legal/Robinhood%20Terms%20and%20Conditions.pdf)